Chiongchih/chiongchih.github.io/_pages/about.md

 Education
 ======
-**Ph.D.** in BioEngineering (Bioinformatic and machine learning track), King Abdullah University of Science and Technology, Saudi Arabia, 2020-2025
+* **Ph.D.** in BioEngineering (Bioinformatic and machine learning track), King Abdullah University of Science and Technology, Saudi Arabia, 2020-2025

-**M.Sc.** in Environmental Science and Technology, King Abdullah University of Science and Technology, Saudi Arabia, 2018-2020
+* **M.Sc.** in Environmental Science and Technology, King Abdullah University of Science and Technology, Saudi Arabia, 2018-2020

-**B.Sc.** in Bioinformatics, Southern University of Science and Technology, Shenzhen, China, 2014-2018
+* **B.Sc.** in Bioinformatics, Southern University of Science and Technology, Shenzhen, China, 2014-2018

-Experience
+Work Experience
 ======
 * **Visiting scholar**, University of Minnesota, Minneapolis, United States (2017-2018) *(Working with Prof. Yue Chen)*